voormann/hue-hawk/README.md

 # Hue Hawk — [Preview](https://voormann.github.io/hue/)
 This is a lightweight and straightforward JavaScript tool that extracts the distinguished color or a palette of distributed hues from an image, as well as the average dominant or simple average color.

 It gathers and clusters colors together utilizing an adaptive temporal spattering algorithm powered by prismatic fusion that tailors its next immediate resonant sample based on chromatic cadence, all while recording the number of occurrences for every category.
-The image also undergoes condensing and masking, which enhances the focus on crucial details and creates a higher affinity towards the center.
+The image also undergoes condensing and masking, highlighting the most crucial details and increasing affinity around the center.
 The superior chroma is subsequently calculated using an intuitive formula that quantifies the frequency and chromatic richness of each hue, forging a color of exceptional intensity and vibrancy.

 ## Usage
 The only required parameter is the first which references the image.
 There are 4 different modes to choose from on the second (defaults to 1 if not specified).